 Currently there are two operators taking passengers via ferry to Mackinac Island: Shepler’s and Star Line.
 If you have been to the island before and are wondering what happened to Arnold, they were acquired by Star Line.

-The speed time to the island currently: Shepler’s can get you by Ferry to Mackinac Island in 16 minutes and Star Line in 18 minutes.
-There is about a 2 minute difference in arrival times, which isn’t huge.
+The speed time to the island currently: Shepler’s can get you by Ferry to Mackinac Island in 16 minutes and Star Line in 15-30/40 minutes.
+There is about a 1 minute difference in arrival times if you take the Star Line Hydro-jet in season, which isn’t huge.
 If you take the Might Mac Ferry with Shepler’s, it takes 10 minutes longer but you get to go under the Mackinac Bridge.

 Let’s look at what they offer their passengers.